DFE-Digital/service-security-posture-hardening/SSPHP Documentation/SSPHP_Metrics Documentation/S001 - Background.md

 ## DfE Mandated Controls
 Every Control has been assigned a level of priority within 3 bands - DfE Mandated, Recommended, Desirable.
-The designation is largely based on that in the Benchmark, but some have been moved depending on CISD's interpretation of risk based on DfE's usage.
+The designation is largely based on the IG categorisation in the Benchmark docs (DfE Mandated being IG1, etc), but some have been moved depending on CISD's interpretation of risk based on DfE's usage.

 In the first phase, System and Service Owners are expected to be compliant with all of the DfE Mandated Policies/Controls that relate to their particular technology.
 Where they are not, they are expected to remediate, or to demonstrate to the satisfaction of the CISO that the associated risk has been mitigated in a different way.
 It is very much the intent of CISD to work with Service Owners to ensure that risk is mitigated and their service status is Compliant.